satyam880/my_activity/resume.md

 ## Programming Languages
 - **C++**: Knowledge about STL for competitive programming
-- **Node.js**: Experienced in building server-side applications and APIs.
 - **Java**: Knowledgeable in Java (OOP'S, EXCEPTION HANDLING, MULTITHREADING)
 - **JavaScript**: Skilled in JavaScript for both frontend and backend development.